-You can complete the general education / prerequisite (first year) classes at your own pace and often in an online format, but the PTA Program classes (final year) must be completed in three consecutive semesters.
+You can complete the general education (first year) courses at your own pace and often in an online format, but the PTA Program classes (final year) must be completed in three consecutive semesters.
 While online classes are included, this does not significantly reduce the number of days or hours on campus.
 The program involves a full-time commitment and course load, including significant study expectations beyond scheduled class times, for one full year.